Article

 What happens to the ISA during the administration of the estate?

-The ISA becomes a ‘continuing account of a deceased investor’, or a ‘continuing account’ for short, for up to three years.
+The ISA becomes a ‘continuing account of a deceased investor’, or a ‘continuing account’ for short, for up to three years while the administration of the estate is completed.
 No money can be paid into it from this point, but it will continue to benefit from the tax advantages of an ISA, so any growth, income or interest will remain tax-free.

 For cash subscriptions, the APS is available for three years after the date of death, or for up to 180 days after the administration and distribution of estate assets is complete – whichever is the later.
-Should the spouse or partner wish to transfer the holdings from the deceased’s ISA to their own, it must be done within 180 days of the beneficial ownership transferring to them.
+Should the spouse or partner wish to transfer any holdings such as shares or funds from the deceased’s ISA to their own, it must be done within 180 days of the beneficial ownership transferring to them.

 How is the APS allowance calculated if the assets in the ISA have risen/fallen in value?

-When using an existing ISA provider, if the value of the assets decreases, they can all be transferred and a cash subscription can be made to ‘top up’ the APS to the value at the date of death.
+When using an existing ISA provider, if the value of the assets has decreased, they can all be transferred and a cash subscription can be made to ‘top up’ the APS to the value at the date of death.

 What happens to an ISA on death when there is no eligible spouse/APS?